Dorothy Whitelock: Academic career

 Whitelock went on to postgraduate work, as Marion Kennedy Student at Newnham (1924–26), Cambridge University Scandinavian Student at Uppsala (1927–29), and the first woman to receive the Allen Scholarship at Cambridge (1929–30).
 These labours led to her first book, her 1930 translation and commentary on thirty-nine Anglo-Saxon wills.
-In the same year, she became a Fellow of the Royal Historical Society (she was later elected to its Council from 1945-8).
+In the same year, she became a Fellow of the Royal Historical Society (she was later elected to its council from 1945 to 1948).

 In 1930 she became a lecturer in English language at St Hilda's College, Oxford (tutor in 1935, full fellow 1937, vice principal 1951).
 In 1940, she was elected a Leverhulme Fellow and in 1946 became a University Lecturer in Old English at Oxford.
 In 1945, she became a Fellow of the Royal Society of Antiquaries.
-She served as President of the Viking Society for Northern Research in 1940-1.
-She was elected Vice-President of the Society for Medieval Archaeology from its formation in 1957, serving until 1963.
+She served as President of the Viking Society for Northern Research in 1940–1.
+She was elected vice-president of the Society for Medieval Archaeology from its formation in 1957, serving until 1963.
 In 1957, she returned to Cambridge, and Newnham, as the Elrington and Bosworth Professor of Anglo-Saxon.

 Notwithstanding these successes, Whitelock found herself frustrated by a male-dominated academy which often favoured male scholars at the expense of talented female academics.
 In 1945, following her failure to secure a professorship at the University of Liverpool, Whitelock applied for the Rawlinson and Bosworth professorship of Anglo-Saxon at the University of Oxford, a chair that had been vacated by J. R. R. Tolkien.
 She was unsuccessful; Tolkien himself had voted against her.
 In the face of such opposition she was tempted to abandon the academy altogether but her close friends, the leading Anglo-Saxon historians Sir Frank Stenton and his wife Doris, addressed a series of supportive letters to her, encouraging her to persevere.
 A key part of her work was lobbying for Oxford's women's colleges to have the same status as men's, finally achieved only in 1959.